aayans987/csa-app/README.md

 ## Setup Instructions

 ### Step 1 — Install dependencies
-Open a terminal in this folder and run:
+Open a terminal in this folder and run one of these:
 ```
 pip install flask flask-cors

+or

+py -m pip install flask flask-cors

+or

+python -m pip install flask flask-cors
 ```

 ### Step 2 — Run the app unsing either
 ```
 python app.py

 or

 py app.py
 ```